HWeber-tech/emp_proving_ground_v1/docs/status/ci_health.md

 - Refresh coverage and formatter metrics after sizable refactors.
 - Add notes about recurring flakes directly to this page so trends remain discoverable without mining historical logs.
+- Verify the flake telemetry JSON uploads with each run (or override the location locally to avoid committing artifacts).